 Which business wouldn’t want their employees to go above and beyond for the company’s success?

-The way you do it is by building your business around a cause, and then assembling people who share your why.
+To do this, start by building your business around a cause.
+Then, assemble people who share your why.

 Instead of relying on big paychecks, threatening deadlines or highly qualified graduates, look for the people who are already motivated by the same reasons as you are and inspire them even more.